 In recent years, malicious actors have started attacking industrial control systems and key sectors of nations’ critical infrastructure to inflict damage that transcends the cyber world and traditional IT assets.
 The risk to public safety cannot be overstated, as these types of cyber attacks have real-world potential to inflict harm on humans.
 These “industrial control systems” that control the many facets of our nation’s critical infrastructure are more commonly known as operational technology (OT) devices.
 The same goes for IoT devices and industrial internet of things (IIoT) devices.
 IoT is the network of physical objects that contain embedded technology to communicate, sense, or interact with the internal or external state of its environment.
-The public and private sectors have many OT and IoT devices in industries such as defense, power generation, robotics, chemical, and pharmaceutical production, oil production, transportation, and mining—to name a few.
-OT devices are hardware and software that monitor or control physical equipment, assets, and processes—and they are being compromised at an increasing rate.1
+The public and private sectors have many OT and IoT devices in industries such as defense, power generation, robotics, chemical, and pharmaceutical production, oil production, transportation, and mining—

 These cyberattacks on OT devices may not be new, but they underscore how dangerous the threat is to our critical infrastructure, as well as how great the risk is to our overall public safety.